Learn about Osteosarcoma

 - Werner syndrome.

-Signs and symptoms of osteosarcoma and MFH include swelling over a bone or a bony part of the body and joint pain.
+Signs and symptoms of osteosarcoma and UPS include swelling over a bone or a bony part of the body and joint pain.

-These and other signs and symptoms may be caused by osteosarcoma or MFH or by other conditions.
+These and other signs and symptoms may be caused by osteosarcoma or UPS or by other conditions.
 Check with a doctor if your child has any of the following:

 - Swelling over a bone or bony part of the body.